sergioenterprisedb/edb-k8s-workshop/README.md

 ## Workshop outline

+# Chapter one: getting started with a simple database
+# Chapter two: creating a replicated cluster

 1. Concepts of Postgres on Kubernetes & requirements
 2. Installing the operator on OpenShift
 3. Creating your first Postgres cluster on Kubernetes